ComputationalScienceLaboratory/ODE-Test-Problems/paper/paper.md

 # Statement of need

-Test problems are essential for developing and evaluating numerical methods for solving differential equations. `OTP` includes an broad assortment of test problems that have been extensively used in the literature to investigate numerical methods.
+Test problems are essential for developing and evaluating numerical methods for solving differential equations. `OTP` includes a broad assortment of test problems that have been extensively used in the literature to investigate numerical methods.
 These problems range from simple linear equations to complex chaotic systems of nonlinear differential equations.
 It can be used to evaluate the accuracy, stability, and convergence of numerical methods by comparing the numerical solutions obtained by different methods to reference or known exact solutions.
 Many of the existing test problems are quipped with parameters and derivative functions that can be used in data assimilation and parameter estimation research projects.
 Another important application of this packages is to investigate how numerical methods behave in the presence of oscillations and chaos.
+Since its launch, `OTP` has been  used in research by the scientific computing community [@glandon2022linearly,@glandon2020biorthogonal,@cooper2021augmented].

 # Formulation